 Service businesses: 3-5 months

-Online businesses: 30 days
+Online companies: 30 days

 Retail stores, restaurants, and clothing stores: One year or more.